BirdeeHub/ExampleKotlinPluginLoader/README.md

 and then make a loadPluginsFrom_protocol_Location(plugURL: URL, targetClassNames: List<String>): MutableList<UUID>

-which would find the classes at the url and then do:
+which would find the classes at the url, because reflections doesnt seem to work over http

 ```kotlin
     private fun loadPluginsFromGenLocation(pluginURI: URI, targetClassNames: List<String>): MutableList<UUID> {